 Key Takeaways

-- A DBA (doing business as) allows corporations, including S corps, to legally operate under a name other than their legal one.
+• A DBA (“doing business as”) allows corporations, including S corps, to operate under alternate trade names without forming a new entity.

 An s corp DBA with a special tax filing is granted when a corporation meets specific Internal Revenue Service requirements.
 This means the profits and losses, along with any deductions, are all passed directly to shareholders.
 Without a registered DBA name, most states require an S corporation to operate under the exact name stated on its articles of incorporation.